wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 2.0.5 =
+= 2.0.6 =
-Heatmaps working for A/B testing of pages and posts.
+Heatmaps visualization work in latest versions of Chrome.